Investment Performance Measurement on a Single Position and Aggregations

 Aggregations

-Consequently, when you calculate performance at the position level, it is easy to calculate any sub-portfolio aggregations like sectors, duration bands, asset classes etc. as well as multi-portfolio performances.
-It is also easy to measure e.g. only the equity parts of several mixed portfolios together.
+Consequently, once you calculate performance at the position level, it becomes straightforward to derive performance for any sub-portfolio aggregation – such as sectors, duration bands, asset classes, etc. – as well as multi-portfolio performance.
+It also becomes easy to measure, for example, the combined equity portion across several mixed portfolios.

-The market values and cash flows of the positions need to be summed up on the intended level and the performance formulas have to be applied in a horizontal way.
+To do so, the positions’ market values and cash flows need to be summed at the desired level, and the performance formulas applied “horizontally” at that aggregation level.

-If this article is of any interest to you please let me know, then I will write a second part covering more complicated corporate action examples, the handling of derivatives, a performance cash flow classification scheme, cash flow timing aspects (morning, evening, mid of day or mixed) and some exceptions which should be considered.
+If you find this article of interest, please let me know and I will write a second part covering more complex examples – such as corporate actions, the handling of derivatives, a performance cash-flow classification scheme, cash-flow timing aspects (start of day, end of day, intraday, or mixed), and a few important exceptions to be aware of.

 The second article of this series covers the performance cash flow timing.

-If you would like to have the examples as an Excel file please send me an email.
+If you would like to receive the examples as an Excel file, please send me an email.

 DE